renra/password_generator_ruby/Readme.md

 If you want to limit your selection to just one pool, it would be tedious to name all the options.
 You can use ```opts_for``` to give you a shorthand syntax:

     PasswordGenerator.generate(PasswordGenerator.opts_for(:lower))
     PasswordGenerator.generate(PasswordGenerator.opts_for(:lower, 12))

-The first parameter can be :numeric, :lower, :upper, :special or :all.
+The first parameter can be :numeric, :lower, :upper, :special, :alpha, :alnum or :all.
 The second parameter is an optional length of the resulting password.
 So the code above generates passwords using only lower case characters.

 ## Excluding characters

-But what should you do when you want to use all normal characters instead of 'x'?
+But what should you do when you want to use all normal characters except 'x'?
 Easy enough:

     PasswordGenerator.generate(exclude: ['x'])

 Now 'x' will never be used.
 You might want to use exclude to limit the special chars depending on your needs.
 Again, if you exclude all characters from all your pools, ```PasswordGenerator``` will complain.

-## Reusing generators
+## Re-using generators

 ```PasswordGenerator.generate(options)``` is a shorthand syntax for